 Despite it’s fairly rapid decline, we still find the volume of Betamax / Betacord / Beta tapes with irreplaceable material to be enormous.
 Beta tapes are no different to any other magnetic tape format, they are subject to deterioration as the magnetic particles breakdown and the footage deteriorates.

-DiskBank offer a high grade transfer process to your choice of format – Blu-ray, DVD, HD or file.
+DiskBank offer a high grade transfer process to your choice of format – Blu-ray, DVD or digital file.
 There’s never a better time to evaluate your video memories!
 Unfortunately, time is no friend of magnetic tape formats and your best choice is to transfer the footage to a digital format now.